-The Master of Science in Computer and Information Science provides a general computer science education emphasising both theoretical and applied aspects.
+The Master of Science in Computer Science provides a general computer science education emphasizing both theoretical and applied aspects.
 Graduates have been very successful both in the workforce and further Ph.D. level study.

 The program regularly offers a variety of courses in programing language and software engineering, systems and architectures, algorithms and theory, and artificial intelligence and modeling.
 Courses are complemented by a number of state-of-the-art laboratories that employ a variety of computing environments.
 The program is also supported by extensive library holdings.
 Hundreds of journal titles maintained by the Cayan Library directly support the graduate program in computer science.

 The Master’s program in Computer Science is designed for students seeking a quality education in preparation for employment, career advancement, or further graduate study.
 It is designed to provide a broad overview of the major areas of the discipline, coupled with a specialization in at least one of the following areas: software engineering, systems & architectures, algorithms & theory, and artificial intelligence & modeling.
 Course offerings stress the principles and problem-solving methodology required by computing professionals working in industry, business and education.